Pranjj26/student-verification/README.md

 Student Verification Code

-# generating a QR code
+# Generating a QR code

 ## Prerequisites
 - Python 3.x installed on your system